batexbafika/Ai-Pract-Assignment/README.md

 and the players turn.

 class GameTree:
-The gameTree which actually root nodes and child nodes where every node has the game state at a given moment in the game course.
+The gameTree which is actually root nodes and child nodes where every node has the game state at a given moment in the game course.

 class player:
 This step will now create the player class which will track every player